UniversalDependencies/docs/_xum/index.md

 ### Tags

-* `PUNCT` is not used in Umbrian (note that there are word boundaries in the original text but no sentence boundaries).
+* `PUNCT` is not used in Umbrian (note that there are word boundary markers in the original text but no sentence boundary ones).

 ### Features